LHLGraduate/final-project/README.md

 npm start
 ```

-The web based client can be build using gulp.
+The web based client can be built using gulp.
 ```
 gulp build
 ```